xjlin0/old.xjlin0.github.io/_posts/2015-04-14-babun-the-new-cygwin-for-ruby-rails-sinatra-and-nodejs.md

 {% endhighlight %}
 (Note: Some gems, such as Puma or Turbolinks are not compatible with these settings as of now.
 Solution will be provided if there's a working one.)

-Finally, install the old faithful Node.js 0.4.12, according to <a href="https://github.com/babun/babun/issues/216">Lukasz P</a> and <a href="https://github.com/joyent/node/wiki/Installation#building-on-cygwin">Joyent's suggestion</a>.
+Finally, install the old faithful Node.js 0.4.12 for you to have a JavaScript REPL.
+According to <a href="https://github.com/babun/babun/issues/216">Lukasz P</a> and <a href="https://github.com/joyent/node/wiki/Installation#building-on-cygwin">Joyent's suggestion</a>.
 {% highlight sh %}
 wget http://nodejs.org/dist/node-v0.4.12.tar.gz
 tar xvfz node-v0.4.12.tar.gz